Polkaverse/Storage-Migration/README.md

 # Storage migration
-A simple substrate code example of storage migration of a simple pallet.
+A simple substrate code example for storage migration of a simple pallet.
 You can take the idea of storage migration for a pallet in substrate chain.

 ### Build